 For each iteration, random parameters will be exercised (Path loss variables, clutter distribution, BS deployment and beam-pointing directions).
 For MSS station pointing geometry, several elevation angles toward the GSO satellite will be considered (10°, 20°, 30° and 60°).
 For each elevation angle considered the azimuth angle is pointed at the IMT deployment center.

-The aggregate Interference is calculated using Equation 2.
+A Monte Carlo simulation is then used to randomise the location and azimuth pointing of the base stations in the area around the earth station for a total of 100,000 Monte Carlo steps.
+For each step, the aggregate interference from the IMT stations into the earth station is calculated using Equation 2.

 I=k=157i=13PTki+GTki+PLk+LC_BSk+GRk+LF_AES+LP (2)